 – Beneath smooth muscle is Connective Tissue called Adventitia

-- Typical Length across posterior wall: 9 cm
+– Typical Length across the posterior wall: 9 cm

 1.)
 Mons Pubis

-- Rounded mass of fatty tissue over the pelvic bone
+– A rounded mass of fatty tissue over the pelvic bone

-- It is anterior to the Pubic Symphysis (is the midline cartilaginous joint that unites the Superior Rami of the Left and Right Pubic Bones)
+– It is anterior to the Pubic Symphysis (which is the midline cartilaginous joint that unites the Superior Rami of the Left and Right Pubic Bones)

-- After puberty – becomes covered with hair.
+– After puberty – this area becomes covered with hair.

 2.)
 Labia Minora